 Road Rage Against Bicyclists or Motorcyclists

-Recently, a Boulder biker captured a video of an auto driver harassing him.
+Back in 2018, when this post was originally published, a Boulder biker captured a video of an auto driver harassing him.
 As you watch this video, it’s hard to understand why the driver is so angry.
 The bikers are following the law and he has every opportunity to pass safely.
 Why, then, does he sit on the bikers’ tails and honk incessantly?
 The egregiousness of the incident becomes most clear at approximately :40 seconds.

 Luckily, the driver was ultimately charged by the Colorado State Patrol, as reported by Westword.